nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 In the central server, the X-Road member's subsystem can be deleted only if the subsystem is not associated with any security servers, that is, not registered as a client of any security servers.

 To delete an X-Road member's subsystem, follow these steps.
-1. On the tab Members, select the member whose subsystem you wish to delete and click members name.
+1. On the Members tab, select the member whose subsystem you wish to delete and click members name.
 2. In the window that opens, select Subsystems tab and select the client subsystem, and click Delete.
 Note: The "Delete" button is displayed only if the subsystem is not a client of any security servers.

 ## 7.9 Deleting an X-Road Member